csci-182/fall2022/pages/_assignments/tutorial09.md

 ## Background
 In this week's tutorial, you will be getting a preview of [Project 2](../assignments/p2).
 This includes:

-1. Installing some python dependencies using PIP
+1. Installing some python dependencies using PIP.
-2. Updating your `apis/authentication.py` file so that it uses the course API master token
+2. Downloading <a href="https://canvas.northwestern.edu/files/10828399/download?download_frd=1">my_token.py</a> from Canvas and save it in your `apis` folder.
+This is the course API master token.
+Your project won't work without it.
-3. Practicing using some of the modules that have been provided for you inside of the apis directory
+3. Practicing using some of the modules that have been provided for you inside of the apis directory.

 Please complete the following steps: